 The second plat is dated a day later and essentially a continuation to the east of the plat above.
 What is labeled Stantonsburg Road is now Pender Street.
 It’s not clear when the name “Elvie” was inked in for “School” Street.
 However, in the early 1950s, Wilson built an elementary school for African-Americans in the area shown in the northern half of the plat.
 (It was called Elvie Street School.)
 If ever there were one, there is now no perpendicular street mid-block, and Suggs Street runs several blocks north.
 (Lincoln Avenue, by the way, is now a Street, instead.)

-This plat, dated 1923, and drafted for Lawrence Realty Company, depicts territory east of Stantonsburg Road/Pender Street.
+The plat below, dated 1923, and drafted for Lawrence Realty Company, depicts territory east of Stantonsburg Road/Pender Street.

 The former D.C.
 Suggs property today: